oscar-rincon/ReScience-PINNs/README.md

 conda env update --name ReScience-PINNs-env --file ReScience-PINNs.yaml
  ```

-We include also include a file with the corresponding depentencies requiered to run the original code (`ReScience-PINNs-tf1.yaml`).
+We include a file with the corresponding depentencies requiered to run the original code with tensorflow 1 (`ReScience-PINNs-tf1.yaml`).

 To verify the packages installed in your `ReScience-PINNs-env` conda environment, you can use the following command: